kairosagency/GoogleAnalyticsServerSideBundle/README.md

 ## Requirements

-Requires PHP 5.3 as namespaces and closures are used.
-Has no other dependencies and can be used independantly from any framework or whatsoever environment.
+Requires PHP 5.3 as namespaces and closures are used, Symfony 2 framework

 ## Installation :